OneZerooo0/docs/src/en/general-development/setup/setting-up-a-development-environment.md

 For Linux, go into the sh folder and use the updateEngine.sh script

 Note: If you have any issues when getting started with missing files it's recommended you run `git submodule update --init --recursive` by hand once.
+You can also just run this in terminal instead of using the scripts.

 If you *do* want to modify the engine directly however, or you want to update the submodule manually (the auto updating can be a pain), make a file called `DISABLE_SUBMODULE_AUTOUPDATE` inside the `BuildChecker/` directory.